How Plitvice Lakes Were Created: The Story Behind Magnificent Waterfalls and Cascading Lakes

 mountain, velebit, croatia

-Limestone, karts environment, necessary for the tufa production
+Limestone, karst environment, is necessary for the tufa production

-The story begins in the green forested hills around the lakes.
+The story of Plitvice Lakes begins high up, in the lush, forested hills surrounding this magical landscape.

 cave, croatia, underground